 Things to Consider for ESL Jobs in China

 At this point, you may already be excited to send in your application to become a teacher in China.
 But before you do so, you should read through the following things to consider before you apply to teach in China.

 - Because of the size of the education market, there are many scams and untrustworthy institutions.
 Keep an eye out for reputable recruiting agencies, and contact official communication lines only.

-- More than any other country, there is a grand difference between the countryside in China and its cities.
+- More than in any other country, there is a grand difference between the countryside in China and its cities.
 Take some time and consider which of these, you prefer.
-If you plan for it, you can travel and work from the coast to country, and to the cities all in one trip.
+If you plan for it, you can travel and work from coast to country and to the cities all in one trip.

 - The professional life of a teacher in China can vary a lot depending on the school you work at.
 Many Chinese schools have high expectations for a teacher’s community involvement.
 Sometimes, you might have to participate in school culture or professional relationships that are unfamiliar.

 - The dress code for teachers in China is usually casual.
 Men and women can dress as they please, so long as it’s professional.
 However, some schools still ask female teachers to dress more conservatively, which is a cultural aspect you should consider beforehand.

 - In China, it’s common to greet with a gesture like a nod, wave, or handshake.
 As a foreigner, people will shake your hand because they know it is a traditional Western greeting, men especially.
 If you want to use a more professional Chinese culture, make sure to pass all business documents with two hands.

 - Amazon Kindle Edition